sekrupke/bi-mini-project-p02/README.md

 |                          | topic_id                      | **db-topics.json+csv**, db-topics-additional.json+csv |
 |                          | url_topic_details             | **db-topics.json+csv**                                |

 For reference of column "Possible Origins", see the folder structure image in this section.
 The marked (bold) origins show the preferred file for accessing this information later on in the ETL process.
 A file is **preferred** when it is the only file where this data field is available or when it is already structured convenient (JSON, XML) for extraction.
+As the "Study Data: Departement" and "Study data: Assigned courses" data fields are only present in the Detail HTML-Export, the HTML must be parsed/transformed when extracting the data.
 The table concludes this step of the project.

 ## Step 2: Data Vault Model
 The Data Vault Model is a modern database modeling method and is created with the results of the analysis and data understanding from Step 1.